preiter93/funspace/README.md

 ### Composite Bases
-Bases like those of fourier polynomials or chebyshev polynomials are considered orthonormal bases, i.e. the dot product of each individual polynomial with any other of its set vanishes and the dot product with itself is unity.
+Bases like those of fourier polynomials or chebyshev polynomials are considered orthogonal bases, i.e. the dot product of each individual polynomial with any other of its set vanishes and the dot product with itself is unity.
 In these cases, the mass matrix is equal to the identity matrix.
-However, other function spaces can be constructed by a linearly combiningn the orthonormal basis functions.
+However, other function spaces can be constructed by a linearly combiningn the orthogonal basis functions.
 By doing so, one can construct bases which satisfy particular boundary conditions like dirichlet (zero at the ends) or neumann (zero derivative at the ends).
 This is usefull for solving partial differential equations.
 When expressed in those composite function space, the boundary condition is automatically satisfied.
 This is known as the *Galerkin* Method.

-To switch from its composite form to the orthonormal form, each base implements a [`FromOrtho`] trait, which defines the transform `to_ortho` and `from_ortho`.
+To switch from its composite form to the orthogonal form, each base implements a [`FromOrtho`] trait, which defines the transform `to_ortho` and `from_ortho`.
-If the base is already orthogonal, the input will be returned, otherwise it is transformed from the composite space to the orthonormal space.
+If the base is already orthogonal, the input will be returned, otherwise it is transformed from the composite space to the orthogonal space.
 Note that the size of the composite space is usually less than its orthogonal counterpart.
 Therefore the output array must not maintain the same shape (but its dimensionality is conserved).